Consue/Gamer-s-Club-Discord/README.md

 # Gamer-s-Club-Discord
 Where all the code for the discord is kept.
-All members can edit this howver they like.
+All members can edit this however they like.